Kleo08s/kleo08s.github.io/README.md

 epic website created by me

 ## How to clone
-Simply create a fork, make your changes (change name, api keys, etc.), and you can publish it with GitHub Pages..
+Simply create a fork, make your changes (change name, api keys, etc.), and you can publish it with GitHub Pages or Cloudflare Pages.